UBCHREST/ablate/docs/content/parser/RunningSimulations.md

 ABLATE includes a yaml parser for setting up and configuring simulations.
 The yaml input files specifies all of the details of the simulation without the need to recompile the code.
 These directions assume you have built ABLATE as outlined in [Building ABLATE Locally]({{ site.baseurl}}{%link content/development/BuildingABLATELocally.md  %}).
 There are a variety of ways to build and interact with ABLATE including the command line and integrated development environments (IDEs).
 This document will cover using ablate built with the command line and [CLion](https://www.jetbrains.com/clion/).

 ## Obtaining an Input File
 Download an example file and move to a location on your computer (should be outside of your ablate repository).
-The following example files are available, where additional details on the [file structured] is detailed.
+The following example files are available, where additional details on the [file structured](#yaml-input-files) are available.
 - [Incompressible Flow 2D.yaml]({{site.url}}{{site.baseurl}}/content/parser/inputs/incompressibleFlow.yaml)
 - [Tracer Particles 3D.yaml]({{site.url}}{{site.baseurl}}/content/parser/inputs/particleTracer3D.yaml)